-The Constitution of CPA Australia provides that the Board may consist of at least 10 independent non-executive directors (as defined by the CGPR) but must have at least two external directors (who are neither members nor employees).
-The Chair and Deputy Chairs of CPA Australia must be members.
-A diagram of the governance structure in place at year end is available on page 3 of the Integrated Report 2019.
+The Constitution of CPA Australia provides that the Board consists of a maximum of 10 independent non-executive Directors (as defined by the CGPR) but must have at least two external Directors (who are neither members nor employees).
+The President and Deputy Presidents of CPA Australia must be members.
+A diagram of the governance structure in place at year end is available on page 4 of the CPA Australia Integrated Report 2020.

-The Board assesses annually the independence of each director.
-Directors make a declaration of independence annually and must disclose to CPA Australia any matter which may affect their independence as soon as they become aware of it.
-Board membership of directors is included on pages 76 to 79 of the Integrated Report.
+The Board annually assesses the independence of each Director.
+Directors make a declaration of independence each year and must disclose to CPA Australia any matter which may affect their independence as soon as they become aware of it.
+The Director membership of the Board is included on pages 80 to 83 of the CPA Australia Integrated Report 2020.
 All Board members are requested to disclose related-party transactions on an ongoing basis.
-A summary of related-party transactions for each director is disclosed in the notes to the financial statements on pages 120 to 124 of the Integrated Report 2019.
+A summary of related-party transactions for each Director is disclosed in the notes to the financial statements on pages 118 to 122 of the CPA Australia Integrated Report 2020.

-As set out in Principle 1, the directors are appointed by the Appointments Council.
-The skills mix of the Board and its committees is outlined on pages 27 and 28 of the Integrated Report 2019.
-Further information on directors’ skills, expertise and their terms of office, are set out on pages 75 to 79 of the Integrated Report 2019.
+As set out in Principle 1, Directors are appointed by the Appointments Council.
+The skills mix of the Board and its Committees is outlined on pages 30 to 31 of the CPA Australia Integrated Report 2020.

 The Board has a number of Committees as set out below under this Principle 2, including the Nomination Committee and the Member Engagement Committee.
 The Nomination Committee assists the Board in determining the skills required on the Board and the criteria for appointment to the Board.